My P2P investment allocation is outlined below:

 My Funding Circle investment has performed strongly to date (7.8% returns) though I have reduced my exposure due to significantly increased selling time-frames.
-I am still winding down my investment at the moment but will likely retain a small investment balance.
+I am still winding down my investment to lower levels at the moment.
 Sign-up link.

 New P2P investments

-My largest P2P investment is currently held with Assetz Capital in their 90 Day Access Account.
+Assetz Capital remain one of my favourite P2P platforms.
 I am invested via both standard and IFISA accounts and have been very pleased with the investment performance to date.
 I am reinvesting all interest at the moment, but will most likely withdraw the non-ISA funds once cashback has been received to reduce my exposure a little bit.
 Sign-up link.

 I’ve been happy with the performance of Unbolted as it has achieved strong interest rate to date with no issues.
 My only qualm is that there’s no ability to resell investments but this is understandable as the loans tend to be short term.
 I retain a small investment balance here.
 Sign-up link.